wabenzi/vibe-code/scripts/README.md

 ### Testing the Logging Library

-Run the comprehensive test script to see all logging functions in action:
+Run the comprehensive test script to see all logging functions in action

 ```bash
 ./scripts/testing/test-logging.sh